Price-cap could slash 60 percent of Russian LNG earnings: report

 If just the EU had enforced a price cap on the suggested level, Russia's export revenues would have decreased by 29 percent in 2023 — resulting in a loss for Russia of €5bn.

-Although the impact on Russia's economy as a whole would be limited, it could harm Russia's long-term LNG goals, especially in the Arctic region where major investments must be made to get production started.
+Although the impact on Russia's economy as a whole would be limited, it could harm Russia's long-term LNG goals, especially in the Arctic region, where major investments must be made to get production started.

 In 2018, for example, Russia established the Yamal LNG facility in the Arctic.
 Along with smaller installations in Vysotsk and Portovaya, this facility aimed to tap into the vast arctic fossil gas reserves, which are estimated at 85 trillion cubic metres.